-AidData is a research lab at William & Mary.
+AidData is a research lab at William & Mary's Global Research Institute.
 We equip policymakers and practitioners with better evidence to improve how sustainable development investments are targeted, monitored, and evaluated.
 We use rigorous methods, cutting-edge tools, and granular data to answer the question: who is doing what, where, for whom, and to what effect?

 We live in an age of informational abundance.
 But decision-makers need help finding the signal in the noise — to target their resources where they can do the most good, to monitor progress over time, and to evaluate what works, what doesn't, and why.